 Homemade computer chips / integrated circuits

-Without further ado, I present the first home(garage)made lithographically-fabricated integrated circuit – the “Z1” PMOS dual differential amplifier chip.
+I present the first homemade (lithographically-fabricated) integrated circuit – the “Z1” PMOS dual differential amplifier chip.
 I say “lithographically-fabricated” because Jeri Ellsworth made the first transistors and logic gates (meticulously hand wired with conductive epoxy) and showed the world that this is possible.
 Inspired by her work, I have demonstrated ICs made by a scalable, industry-standard, photolithographic process.
 Needless to say, this is the logical step-up from my previous replication of Jeri’s FET fabrication work.

 I designed the Z1 amplifier looking for a simple chip to test and tweak my process.
 Layout was done in Magic VLSI for a 4 mask PMOS process (active/doped area, gate oxide, contact window, and top metal.)
 PMOS has advantages over NMOS as far as mobile ionic contamination that lends it to being fabricated in a garage.
 The masks are designed in 16:9 aspect ratio for easy projection.